xwzy/godan/README.md

 # godan
-Data structures implementation in golang
+Data structures implementation in golang.

+> ⚠️⚠️ The following examples are all use default constructors for simplicity, and you should specify parameters by using NewXXX().

 ## Bloom Filter
+> 🚀 Check out murmur on [github.com/spaolacci/murmur3](github.com/spaolacci/murmur3) for a better hash function

 ### Simple Bloom Filter for number
 ```go
 import "github.com/xwzy/godan/bloomfilter"